Nautilus Treadmills – Reasonably Priced Home Machines

 About the Company

-The inventor of Nautilus equipment, Arthur Jones, started the company in 1970.
+The inventor of Nautilus treadmills, Arthur Jones, started the company in 1970.
 By the time they expanded and launched the signature Bowflex line in 1986, the focus was on strength training machines and the company became the first manufacturer to design circuit equipment.
 Eventually Nautilus branched out into cardio equipment including exercise bikes, elliptical trainers, and treadmills.

-Nautilus, Inc. (NYSE: NLS) has acquired several brand names over the past 20 years including Bowflex®, CoreBody Reformer™, Universal®, Stairmaster®, Schwinn Fitness™, and Schwinn®.
 In 2010, Nautilus sold the licensing assets for Stairmaster and Schwinn’s indoor cycling commercial products to Fit Dragon, Inc. but kept the Schwinn home cardio products.

 Nautilus Treadmills

-The Nautilus T514 (which is also the Schwinn 840) offers a 2.75 hp continuous duty motor, a 20" x 55" walking area, a 12% incline, and a soft-drop folding frame.
-It sells for around $1000.
+The Nautilus T614 (which is also the Schwinn 840) offers a 2.75 HP continuous duty motor, a 20" x 55" walking area, a 12% incline, a soft-drop folding frame and 22 built in workout programs.

-Compare Prices at Amazon
+Compare Prices on Nautilus Treadmills at Amazon

 What the Future Holds

-Despite weathering some difficulties in the recent recession, when the Vancouver, Washington state-based company lost $90 million worldwide in 2009, the company has seen some recovery now that the commercial line has been discontinued.
-While Nautilus treadmills are reasonably priced home machines, they don’t stand out from the competitive pack of manufacturers who place their sole emphasis on building treadmills.
 If you want the best machine for your money, go with a primary treadmill manufacturer, and don't buy from a company that not only makes treadmills on the side, but just a few years ago was ranked last by specialty fitness dealers who were asked to evaluate the customer service of equipment manufacturers.
-The strongest treadmill design from this corporation is the TreadClimber® by Bowflex, and not anything that carries a Schwinn or Nautilus badge.

 Model Reviews